 Any proposals for commercial biomass plants, not ancillary to wider development proposals, will generally be directed to existing industrial areas unless an alternative location can be justified.

-Proposals for small scale biomass or district heating schemes outwith existing industrial areas will only be acceptable where their primary function is the production of heat or combined heat and power for local residential or business consumption.
+Proposals for small-scale biomass or district heating schemes outwith existing industrial areas will only be acceptable where these are associated with local residential developments, community facilities or businesses.

 Development may be acceptable where: